AndyKhang404/relic-cli/README.md

 # relic-cli
-A CLI tool to download torrents
+A Rust CLI tool to download torrents